 - Hepatitis B (Hep B) 3-dose vaccination series if nursing students need to start or complete the Hep B series, it is imperative to address this requirement immediately to meet clinical participation deadlines.
 The Hep B vaccination schedule is dose #1 now, dose #2 in 1 month, dose #3 approximately 5 months after dose #2. - Faculty will assign Health Insurance Portability and Accountability Act (HIPAA) training.
-Students must complete and upload to CastleBranch by the stipulated deadline after classes begin. - Faulty will announce the deadline for flu vaccination.
-Students should not obtain a flu shot prior to this announcement.
+Students must complete and upload to CastleBranch by the stipulated deadline after classes begin. - Faculty will announce the deadline for flu vaccination.
+Students should not obtain a flu shot prior to this announcement. - Ballard Orientation documents are not due until clinical is at a Ballad facility.